 United Nations Military Cemeteries (UNMCs): U.S. and U.N. forces buried many of their own battlefield dead (and even recovered POWs) in temporary cemeteries at several locations across North Korea.
 As allied forces withdrew, these sites were abandoned to advancing Chinese forces.
 Following the war, many human remains were turned over by the CCF and North Koreans during Operation Glory (more below).
 Some of the cemeteries were completely evacuated.
 But other turnovers were incomplete, and we still hope to gather additional human remains from sites of the UNMCs at Pyongyang, Hungnam, and Koto-ri, as well as many isolated burials whose locations are known to us.

 Operation Glory (and other returns): As required by the Armistice, both sides made an effort to return war dead during September through November of 1954.
 The Chinese and North Koreans provided a total of 4,167 containers, with an estimated 4,219 human remains, of whom 2,944 are known or believed to be Americans.
 Those identified from Operation Glory include battlefield deaths, POWs from main camps, aviators, and burials from the temporary UNMCs.
-More recently, unilateral turnovers by the North Koreans took place in 1990-94 and in 2007, and we did recovery work of our own in North Korea from 1996-2005.
-But there have been no returns from any of the UNMCs since 1954.
+More recently, unilateral turnovers by the North Koreans took place in 1990-94, 2007, and 2018, and we did recovery work of our own in North Korea from 1996-2005.
+There have been no returns from any of the UNMCs since 1954.
+Nevertheless our Agency has disinterred remains from the National Memorial Cemetery of the Pacific in Honolulu (nickname: Punchbowl) which were reported in 1954 as having come from UNMC Pyongyang and Yudam-ni.